 Most of my family members would probably tell you that I was born with gypsy blood.

 I love travel.
-Every aspect of it—yes, even the airports and the planes.
+Every aspect of it—yes, even the planning, the airports, and the planes.

 As a child, my family didn’t travel much—the yearly summer trip from our house in the small town of Red Lion, Pennsylvania to Cape May, New Jersey, and the occasional trip to the Smoky Mountains or beaches of Florida.
 My siblings and I always got excited about the trips though—we’d wake up before the sun was up, pile into the station wagon with our pillows, and when the sun came up, we’d pop in the same Beach Boys “Still Cruisin’” cassette tape, year in and year out.
 It was the best.